 Cisco DNA Center integrates with Cisco ISE to create a trusted communications link for the two platforms to share data collaboratively about activity on your systems.
 More specifically, ISE + DNA create a software-defined access (SDA) fabric (ultimately removing the need for Layer2 and Spanning Tree) for your localized networks that provisions and delivers SGT tags and customized permissions to users.

 Cisco DNA generates configurations and defines Security Group Tags (SGTs) and related rules; Cisco ISE applies those SGT tags programmatically.
-Consequently, any device or user that Cisco DNA discovers will immediately be known to ISE (including any subsequent changes to IP address, SNMP or CLI credentials, etc.).
+Consequently, any device or user that Cisco DNA network security discovers will immediately be known to ISE (including any subsequent changes to IP address, SNMP or CLI credentials, etc.).

 When a user connects—either hard-wired or wirelessly—DNA alerts ISE to its existence.
 ISE then automatically determines the user’s identity by querying the user and then searching the Active Directory while DNA provides the corresponding SGT tag to permit access and authorization.
 Most importantly, if you have an unauthorized or compromised user online, ISE lets you remove access permission and essentially “kick them out” by revoking their SGT tag.